 Schoharie’s capital repair and renovation project was approved by the district’s voters in May 2017 to both address needed repairs to school buildings and align them with the educational needs of students today and into the future.
+Work continues on the project, which will make Schoharie schools a safer and more efficient and effective learning environment.
+Updates are posted below.

 With more than 83 percent of the $19.8 million capital project covered by state building aid, and with the establishment of a capital reserve fund, SCS will be able to accomplish such goals with minimal impact on taxpayers.